vishnuprasanth28/EventManagementApp--Spring/README.md

 <hr>
 <bold>About:</bold><br>
    Event Management System is designed to streamline the organization and coordination of events.
-It facilitates seamless registration, management of participants, and scheduling of event activities.
-The system ensures efficient handling of events and provides real-time updates to organizers and attendees.
+It facilitates seamless registration, management of participants, and scheduling event activities.
+The system ensures efficient handling of events and provides real-time services to organizers and attendees.
 Whether it's a conference, seminar, or any social events, the Event Management System simplifies the process from planning to execution, enhancing the overall event experience for organizers and participants alike.
 <hr>

 <span style="color:blue">**Modules:-**</span><br>